imaginate/motion/README.md

 ## Project Overview

-I built the totality of this framework and its supporting infrastructure this week specifically for this project.
-I often build custom architectural pieces to support the specific needs that my project entails.
-I have a short list of preferred libraries and tools that I use on all of my projects.
-I have actually authored many of them myself.
+I designed a simple framework for this project.
+I used, as is standard for my projects, a limited number of highly reliable dependencies which reduces bugs, improves security, and increases performance for the application, the server, and the devops pipelines.
+All needs of HTML generation are passed to the front-end (i.e. all server resources are static files).
+The decision to use static web resources enables public caching, CDN utilization, and static file servers which drastically reduce the latency of responses for user requests.

-For all of my many recent projects I do not use any dynamic asset creation.
-It causes an enormous hit on server performance and user experience.
-The hard work of pushing the load to the front-end is well worth the cost.
+Beyond simple static file delivery the server is also responsible for a user and manager API whose sole job is to get data from and update data within the database.

-When reviewing my code you will discover thorough use of many data structures to gain a significant performance advantage.
-For example I used a custom structure based of the suffix tree to instantly return any matching partials of all user names or emails as you type.
-You will also notice that the url is constantly modified to give you the chance to share and save results.
+When reviewing the React applications you will discover thorough use of many complex data structures which offer a significant performance advantage for filtering the bikes, users, and reservations.
+For example I used a custom structure based on the suffix tree to instantly return any matching partials of all user names or emails as you type.
+You will also notice added usability features such as a url that is constantly updated with the application's current state which gives you a chance to share and save searches as well as to add each search result to your web's navigable history.

-I believe in granting users an instantaneous experience when interacting with applications.
-I am careful to use as many optimizations as I can.
+I believe in giving users an instantaneous experience when interacting with applications as often as possible.
+As a result I lean towards availability and eventual consistency for front-end and back-end architecture.
+I am careful to use as many front-end and back-end optimizations as I can.
+I also am careful to consider the security implications of every decision.
 I hope you appreciate my work.
 Thanks for reading.

 ## Project Structure